Biden says no change to U.S. "strategic ambiguity" on Taiwan | Politics

 - Japan

-U.S. President Joe Biden on Tuesday said there was no change to a U.S. policy of "strategic ambiguity" on Taiwan, a day after he appeared to stretch the limits of the U.S. line on the island by saying he would be willing to use force to defend it.
-The issue of Taiwan looms over a meeting in Tokyo of leaders of the Quad grouping of the United States, Japan, Australia, and India, who have stressed their determination to ensure a free and open Indo-Pacific region in the face of an increasingly assertive China.
+U.S. President Joe Biden on Tuesday said there was no change to a U.S. policy of "strategic ambiguity" on Taiwan, a day after he angered China by saying he would be willing to use force to defend the island.
+The issue of Taiwan loomed over a meeting in Tokyo of leaders of the Quad grouping of the United States, Japan, Australia, and India, who stressed their determination to ensure a free and open Indo-Pacific region in the face of an increasingly assertive China - though Japanese Prime Minister Fumio Kishida said the group was not aimed at any one country.

 "Russia's assault of Ukraine only heightens the importance of those goals of fundamental principles of international order, territorial integrity and sovereignty.
 International law, human rights must always be defended regardless of where they're violated in the world," he said.
 Biden said the United States would stand with its "close democratic partners" to push for a free and open Indo-Pacific.

-'AMBITIOUS ACTION' Japanese Prime Minister Fumio Kishida echoed Biden's condemnation of Russia, saying its invasion "shakes the foundation of international order" and was a direct challenge to the principles of the United Nations.
+'AMBITIOUS ACTION' Japan's Kishida echoed Biden's condemnation of Russia, saying its invasion "shakes the foundation of international order" and was a direct challenge to the principles of the United Nations.

 "We should not allow similar things to happen in the Indo-Pacific region," he said.
-Indian Prime Minister Narendra Modi did not mention Ukraine, Russia or China in his opening remarks.
+Kishida later told a news conference that all four leaders, including India, agreed on the importance of the rule of law, sovereignty, and territorial integrity.

-India abstained in U.N.
-Security Council votes on Russia's invasion, though it did raise concerns about some killings of Ukrainian civilians.
-New Australian Prime Minister Anthony Albanese said his goals were aligned with the priorities of the Quad, telling his fellow leaders he wanted them all to lead on climate change.
+New Australian Prime Minister Anthony Albanese said that "strong views" were expressed in the talks about Russia but did not give details.
+Albanese also said his goals were aligned with the priorities of the Quad, telling his fellow leaders he wanted them all to lead on climate change.

 "The region is looking to us to work with them and to lead by example," he said.
 "That's why my government will take ambitious action on climate change and increase our support to partners in the region as they work to address it, including with new finance."